 It tells all the necessary information about your vehicle such as the name and address of the manufacturer, model type, design year, engine type and size, transmission details, etc.

 It helps to verify this information before buying any used motorbike.
-This means that by checking out their VIN code you can know more about their mileage and other things that affect the value of a two-wheeled machine.
+This means that by checking out their motorcycle VINs you can know more about their mileage and other things that affect the value of a two-wheeled machine.